 Clinical signs of more advanced kidney failure in dogs.

-The signs of more advanced kidney failure include loss of appetite, depression, vomiting, diarrhea, and very bad breath.
+The signs of more advanced kidney failure include loss of appetite, depression, dark urine, vomiting, diarrhea, and very bad breath.

 Health Problems in Canines